navi0105/LyricAlignment/README.md

 ```
 ### Inference & Evaluate
 After training finished, you can execute our inference code to evaluate the model performance.
+Or you can [Download our model]() to reproduce the result we mentioned in our paper.

 ```bash
 # Alignment Evaluate
 # set `--predict-sil` flag activate if you have used CTC Loss during traing phase.